mareyam0/Regional-Thoughts/README.md

 <h2 id = "methodology">1.
 Methodology</h2>

-1. Firstly, to get the geo-tagged tweets, the user need some keys provided by twitter (see "config.ini" file).
+1. Firstly, to get the geo-tagged tweets, the user need some keys provided by twitter (see "config.ini" file);
-2. We used twitter API to get the tweets we need ("twitter_api.py" file).
+2. We used twitter API to get the tweets we need ("twitter_api.py" file);
-3. we
+3. we proceeded by cleaning the data (organised in a DataFrame) and convert it to a GeoDataFrame (with the geometry column);
+4. we used "KeyBert" as a library for Natural Language Processing in Python to extract keywords from tweets;
+5. we proceeded then by a sentimental analysis: we calculated the subjectivity and the polarity of tweets using "textblob library"

 <h2 id = "steps">2.
 How can I run this solution ?</h2>